sandokim/sandokim.github.io/_posts/Registration/2025-01-02-rigid-point-cloud-registration.md

 **The final two steps generally remain unchanged and these approaches still require nearest neighbor matching and RANSAC to obtain the final transformation.**

+These algorithms do not take the post-processing into account during training, and their performance can be sensitive to the post-processing choices to pick out the correct correspondences, e.g. number of sampled interest points or distance threshold in RANSAC.